 This is Forsman’s second consecutive disaffected-teenage-roadtrip book, following the chilling, Badlands-inflected THE END OF THE FUCKING WORLD.
 But where TEOTFW was cold and harsh, preserving the mystery of its semi-sociopathic protagonists, CELEBRATED SUMMER is resignedly warm and humane.
 The former was an intense and frightening reading experience; the latter is a brief and mild one.
-But it’s also more thoughtful and assured, and in a very quiet way more formally and literarily ambitious than its predecessor, though it was drawn first.
+But it’s also more thoughtful and assured, and in a very quiet way more formally and literarily ambitious than its predecessor.

 The main character is Wolf (did he give himself that name?), a tubby, sensitive soul trying to pass as a rough outsider, with his fuzzy half-assed excuse for a mohawk and his Sluggo-style scalp stubble.
 His buddy Mike is a weaselly but good-natured little dork who sees himself as some kind of sleazed-up, street-smart operator.

 Mike is clearly the leader of their little partnership, the one wielding the mantle of COOL KID in their little private world where no such thing exists.
 Mike is the one who drives the car, who announces destinations, who kicks off the book with a plan:

 Mike has an older girlfriend, and you can feel him weighing out the wages of dangerous adulthood when he says “I’m feeling less like her boyfriend and more like her dealer.”
 You get the sense he’s trying and failing to grow a mustache.
 Mike’s the one who keeps his cool when the cops cruise by, while Wolf curls up into the fetal position.
 In Mike’s mind this makes him an ice-cold outlaw, a position granted tacit endorsement by Wolf’s passivity.